-Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15th (Note: for 2017, the date is April 18th), expats living and working in another country as a U.S. citizen are also required to file.
+Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15, expats living and working in another country as a U.S. citizen are also required to file.

 However, if you're living abroad, the rules for expat tax filing deadlines are a little different.

 |Filing deadline for expats||June 17, 2019|

 |Filing deadline by requesting extension||October 15, 2019|

 |Deadline to pay tax due||April 15, 2019|

 - Most expats qualify for an automatic two-month filing extension.
 This means your 2018 tax return is due by June 17, 2019.

 - You must pay any taxes due by April 15, 2019, even if you're an expat filing your return by June 17, 2019.

 - If you don't pay the taxes due by April 15, 2019, the IRS will not assess a Failure to Pay Penalty provided you file and pay by June 17, 2019.
 You will, however, be charged interest on the unpaid amount.